cklewar/f5-xc-modules-docs/README.md

 # F5-XC-MODULES vmain

-This repository consists of Terraform template modules to bring up various F5XC components.
+This name consists of Terraform template modules to bring up various F5XC components.

 # Table of Contents